DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

 = 3.1.20 =
 Improved Gutenberg block loading and edit screens.
 Blocks are full-width by default.
 Added block previews to blocks.
+New multi mode to output multiple plugins with one shortcode.
+Two new color schemes.